-MFRDC has 1.6 ha land and 25 ha water area rearing and studying grouper, milkfish, blue swimming crabs, sea cucumber, scallops and spiny lobster.
-It is shared with the BFAR-Guiuan Marine Fisheries Development Center (BFAR-GMFDC) particularly the Fish Health Laboratory and Environmental Monitoring Unit, Seaweed Tissue Culture, and Phycology Laboratory.
+Situated in Guian, Eastern Samar, MFRDC has 1.6 ha land and 25 ha water area rearing and studying grouper, milkfish, blue swimming crabs, sea cucumber, scallops and spiny lobster.
+The land area is shared with the BFAR-Guiuan Marine Fisheries Development Center (BFAR-GMFDC) particularly, the Fish Health Laboratory and Environmental Monitoring Unit, Seaweed Tissue Culture, and Phycology Laboratory.

-Recently, MFRDC has pioneered research and development activities on the hatchery of Portunus pelagicus as well as on its soft-shell production.
-Several technology verifications and optimizations have also been conducted on protocols for sea cucumber, bue crab and scallops.
-In addition, it has also assessed and studied the reproductive biology of Asian Moon and flat-ribbed scallops, and spiny lobsters.
-Results of which were published in The Philippine Journal of Fisheries (www.nfrdi.da.gov.ph/tpjf/).
+The Center pioneers research and development on the hatchery of Portunus pelagicus as well as on its soft-shell production.
+Several technology verifications and optimizations have been conducted on the protocols for sea cucumber, blue crab, and scallop.
+It has also assessed and studied the reproductive biology of Asian moon and flat-ribbed scallops, and spiny lobsters.

 MFRDC is collaborating with BFAR and SEAFDEC on several projects including the aquafeed development for milkfish, resource assessment and technology verification on hatchery and nursery rearing of mangrove crab, and technology promotion on milkfish fingerling production in ponds and cages.